ansible/ansible/docs/docsite/rst/user_guide/playbooks_vault.rst

     By defaut the vault label (dev, prod etc.) is just a hint.
 Ansible will try to decrypt each vault with every provided password.

-    Setting the config option :ref:`DEFAULT_VAULT_ID_MATCH` will change this behaiour so that each password is only used to decrypt data that was encrypted with the same label.
+    Setting the config option :ref:`DEFAULT_VAULT_ID_MATCH` will change this behavior so that each password is only used to decrypt data that was encrypted with the same label.
 See :ref:`specifying_vault_ids` for more details.